Ersanio/snes-assembly-book/docs/indepth/techniques.md

           dw Label3
           dw Label4
 ```
-As you can see, it's nothing but a bunch of table entries pointing somewhere.
+As you can see, it's nothing but a bunch of table entries pointing to addresses.
 You can use labels in order to point to ROM, or defines to point to RAM.

 ### Pointer tables for code
 There are a few instructions designed for making use of pointer tables.
 They are as follows: